Ingenion/tvs3docs/docs/concept.rst

 Card-Level Lab Testing
 ----------------------
 The test bench for card-level testing in the electronics lab looks like the Layered Test Bench diagram above.
 The abstraction layer is recompiled/refactored to allow the same suite of tests developed in simulation to communicate with the actual TVS hardware and DUT.
-For Ingenion-provided TVS FPGA designs, the FPGA's configuration file is provided by Ingenion.
+For Ingenion-provided TVS :abbr:`FPGA (Field Programmable Gate Array)` designs, the FPGA's configuration file is provided by Ingenion.
 When users develop their own TVS FPGA designs, they must implement their TVS RTL to produce a configuration file prior to card testing with the DUT.

 Developing the test suite during simulation instead the lab environment is optional, but has many advantages that should not be overlooked.
 For example, bugs found in the lab environment can usually be easily recreated in simulation and fixed in an environment that is designed for debugging.